 The objective is to allow participants who would otherwise require full-time nursing home care to receive care during normal business hours.
 This allows them to continue living at home or in the community with their primary caregivers on nights and weekends.
 This also allows family caregivers to continue to work during daytime hours.

-To be eligible for the DAHS Program, administered by the Health and Human Services Commission, Texas residents must be at least 18 years of age and have a medical diagnosis that requires nursing home level of care.
-Although the age requirement is low for an elderly care program, this program is open to aged Texas residents, i.e. individuals 65 and over.
+To be eligible for the DAHS program, administered by the Health and Human Services Commission, Texas residents must be at least 18 years of age and have a medical diagnosis that requires a nursing home level of care.
+Although the age requirement is low for an elderly care program, this program is open to aged Texas residents as well, i.e. individuals 65 and over.
 Applicants must be willing to receive care in adult day centers instead of in skilled nursing homes.

 While Texas does not have a Medically Needy Medicaid program, persons whose finances exceed the limits can still likely qualify for Medicaid.
 However, they will need to retain the services of a Medicaid planning professional, such as an elder law attorney or other financial planner to do so.
 Learn more about this option.

 Adult day care providers participating in the DAHS program must provide assistance in the areas listed below.
 Participants can receive care 5 days per week, up to 10 hours per day, dependent on need.

 - Assistance with the Activities of Daily Living (such as meals, grooming, and toileting)